Above: Left is the real nose art from NZ2518 "Plonky" (RNZAF Official Photograph) and right is the nose art

 recreated on ZK-TBM "Plonky" (Photo: Dave Homewood, April 1993)

 The aircraft was brought on charge with the RNZAF officially on the 15th of December 1943 with Unit 36, Hobsonville.
-Once the flying tests were complete, NZ2518 was despatched to No. 30 Squadron, at RNZAF Station Gisborne.
+Once the flying tests were complete, NZ2518 was dispatched to No. 30 Squadron, at RNZAF Station Gisborne.

 When the Avenger aircraft were being allocated to their eager crews, they were allowed permission to adorn their new personal mounts with individual nose art.
-A signwriter was brought in to paint on favoured emblems, most being cartoon characters from popular movies of the day.
+A sign writer was brought in to paint on favoured emblems, most being cartoon characters from popular movies of the day.

 However one of the pilots in No. 30 Squadron went against the trend of picking Disney characters.
 Instead, Fred Ladd devised a nose art that he felt was most appropriate.
-He was a teetotaler at the time and he considered his portly plane to look a lot like a beer barrel.
+He was a teetotaler and he considered his portly plane to look a lot like a beer barrel.
 So he came up with the artwork seen above, "Plonky" the flying beer-barrel, which was seen drizzling beer over the enemy Japanese below him - something he thought was quite an insult.

-NZ2518 flew to the end of No. 30 Squadron's tour in the Pacific, and when the squadron was relieved by replacements No. 31 Squadron, the plane was handed to them.
-Sadly, Plonky was hit by flak near Rapopo Airfield, New Britain at about 10:45 hours on the 5th ofJune 1944.
+NZ2518 flew to the end of No. 30 Squadron's tour in the Pacific, and when the squadron was relieved by No. 31 Squadron, this Avenger was one of those handed to them.
+Sadly, Plonky was hit by flak near Rapopo Airfield, New Britain at about 10:45 hours on the 5th of June 1944.
 The aircraft caught fire and dived into the ground and was destroyed.
 The crew, consisting of Flight Lieutenant Charles Prior, Flying Officer Sydney Clayton and Warrant Officer Theo Scarlett were all killed.
-The remains of the aircraft and crew were not being discovered until some years later, but the aircraft was written off books at Bougainville shortly after the aircraft had failed to return.
+The remains of the aircraft and crew were not discovered until some years later, but the aircraft was written off books at Bougainville shortly after the aircraft had failed to return.

 So the Avenger arrived at RNZAF Base Wigram, Christchurch, in April 1993 to undergo transformation from George Bush's aircraft scheme to that of Plonky.
 This was undertaken by the RNZAF Safety and Surface team (this being the trade that carried out all aircraft and component painting on the base at the time), on behalf of the RNZAF Museum.
 I was part of the paint team and I also took exclusive photographs of the transformation from day one when we rubbed back the old paintwork through to the roll-out many days later.
-These photos are but a few of the ones I took, and have been reduced in quality greatly to appear here.
+These photos are a few of the ones I took, and have been reduced in quality greatly to appear here.
 They are the copyright of Dave Homewood.

 _